Skip to main content

 Line manager

-- Ensure the Flying Start Facilitator is supported and developed in their role.
+• Ensure the Flying Start Facilitator and NQP are both supported and developed in their role.

-Within NHS Highland, the PEF/CHEF team and the AHP Practice Education Lead (PEL) are there to help to support and raise awareness of the Flying Start NHS® programme to students and NQPs.
-If requested, they can also meet with the Flying Start Facilitator and the practitioner to offer guidance and support.
+Within NHS Highland, the Practice Education Team are there to support and raise awareness of the Flying Start NHS® programme.
+If requested, they can meet with the Flying Start Facilitator and the practitioner to offer guidance and support.

 Support can be requested using the contact email addresses.